Siemens UK Tax Strategy - Year ended 30 September 2020

 Processes relating to different taxes are allocated to appropriate specialist functions within the tax team who carry out a review of activities and processes to identify key risks and mitigating controls in place.
 These key risks are monitored for changes in business and legislation and processes and controls are updated accordingly.

-Siemens seeks to reduce the level of tax risk arising from its operations, its business partners and any other associated persons as far is practically reasonable by following internal guidelines and using relevant tools.
+Siemens seeks to reduce the level of tax risk arising from its operations, its business partners and any other associated persons as far as is practically reasonable by following internal guidelines and using relevant tools.

 Siemens UK utilises tax reliefs and allowances available in the manner in which intended by HM Revenue & Customs and statute.
 There will, however, be circumstances where this amount may not be clearly defined, or where alternative approaches may result in differing tax outcomes.
 The Group will use its best judgment in determining the appropriate course of action, using available reliefs and incentives where possible and liaising with HMRC where appropriate.